aicenter/simod/README.md

 **Solution**: You need to set path to gurobi lib as environment variable: Linux: `LD_LIBRARY_PATH="/path/to/gurobi/lib"`, Windows: `Path=<path/to/gurobi/lib>`

 - `ProjectionException: Latitude 90°00 N is too close to a pole)` is caused by mistake in generated maps.
 Double check your srid.

+# Publications
+In case you use this software in your research, please consider citing one of our papers using SiMoD:

+[1] D. Fiedler, M. Čáp, and M. Čertický, “Impact of mobility-on-demand on traffic congestion: Simulation-based study,” in *2017 IEEE 20th International Conference on Intelligent Transportation Systems (ITSC)*, Oct.
+2017, pp. 1–6, doi: [10.1109/ITSC.2017.8317830](https://ieeexplore.ieee.org/document/8317830).

+[2]D. Fiedler, M. Čertický, J. Alonso-Mora, and M. Čáp, “The Impact of Ridesharing in Mobility-on-Demand Systems: Simulation Case Study in Prague,” in *2018 21st International Conference on Intelligent Transportation Systems (ITSC)*, Nov.
+2018, pp. 1173–1178, doi: [10.1109/ITSC.2018.8569451](https://ieeexplore.ieee.org/document/8569451).

+# Project structure

+## Usefull executables
+All executables are in the root packegge (`cz.cvut.fel.aic.simod`)

+- `OnDemandVehiclesSimulation` Main Executable.
+It starts the Simulation.
+- `MapVisualizer`: For visualizing the map without running the simulation.

+## Most Important Packages
+This list is not complete.
+Packages are presented in alphabetical order, without the rouut package prefix (`cz.cvut.fel.aic.simod`).
+- `config`: auto-generated package with config classes representing the config file.
+Do not modify!
+- `entity`: Contains agents and other simulation objects specific to SiMoD.
+- `event`: Contains SiMoD specific events for the simulation engine.
+- `init`: Classes for event generation.
+- `rebalancing`: Everything related to rebalancing process, a process that transfer vehicles from areas with lower demand to areas with higher demand.
+- `ridesharing`: Ridesharing related stuff.
+- `statistics`: Classis for measuring, storing, and exporting simulation data (traveled distance, used vehicles, passenger delays...)
+- `traveltimecomputation` package for travel time providers
+- `visio`: Contains user interface classes specific to SiMoD.